OpenRG/WB-India-2019/README.md

 # World Bank - Tax Policy Research Unit, 2019

 This repository contains the training materials, tutorials, lecture notes, code, and problem sets for the World Bank sponsored training of TPRU staff in Delhi, India August 5-9 and August 19-23.
 The training will be lead by Dr. Richard W. Evans, Associate Director and Senior Lecturer at the University of Chicago M.A.
-Program in Computational Social Science and Dr. Jason DeBacker, Associate Professor in the Department of Economics at the University of South Carolina.
+Program in Computational Social Science and Dr. Jason DeBacker, Associate Professor in the Department of Economics at the University of South Carolina, and Dr. Sebastian James, Senior Economist, World Bank.

 This `README.md` serves as a reference for the TPRU training.
 This document has seven sections.